p1000000/we-eat/README.md

 script/test
 ```

 ### Arbitrary command

 We added an additional command, `script/exec` to allow you to interact with the code with the full "rails-y" context.
 This command is how you can run your usual migrations and gem upgrades.

 To use run `script/exec bundle install` for example.

+#### Using exec for code analysis
+Another example use: You can run the following command to manually perform code analysis of your project:
+`'script/exec "annotate && rubocop && brakeman"`

+(annotate will comment your classes with useful information, rubocop is a linter for ruby and will report any style errors, brakeman analyses security issues in your code)

+This command also runs automatically on `git push` via a script found under `/hooks/pre-push`
 ## Deployment

 The configuration for Docker is handled using [docker-compose](https://docs.docker.com/compose/overview/).
 Update the file(s) to suite your particular team's needs.